dabeaz-course/practical-python/Notes/05_Object_model/01_Dicts_revisited.md

 ## Exercises

-In Exercise 4.1, you defined a class `Stock` that represented a holding of stock.
+In Section 4, you defined a class `Stock` that represented a holding of stock.
 In this exercise, we will use that class.

-### (a) Representation of Instances
+### Exercise 5.1: Representation of Instances

 At the interactive shell, inspect the underlying dictionaries of the two instances you created: